nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 between 0 and 1 inclusive.
 A score of 1 indicates a perfect match, and lower scores indicate poorer matches.

-* `Fuzzy#delta` is a simpler algorithm which takes a query string and a target, and expects to find the query string as a subsequence of the target.
+* `Fuzzy#delta` is a simpler algorithm which takes a query string and a target and expects to find the query string as a subsequence of the target.
 In other words, it expects to find every character of the query within the target, and in the same order.